Skip to content

 Test Coverage (high level)

-• test_lsm_vector_search – basic nearest-neighbor search
+• test_lsm_vector_search – basic nearest-neighbor search through the embedded helper

 • test_lsm_vector_search_with_filterallowed_rids filtering